Accelerating cosmological simulations on GPUs: a portable approach using OpenMP

 The Halo Mass Function (HMF) is a key statistical measure in cosmology that describes the number density of dark matter haloes as a function of their mass and redshift~\citep{Press:1973iz, Sheth:1999mn,Euclid:2022dbc}.
 It provides a fundamental link between theoretical models of structure formation and observations, and is commonly used to validate the accuracy of cosmological simulations.

 To further validate the scientific consistency of our GPU-accelerated implementation of the \textit{Classic kernel}, we compare the HMFs obtained from both the CPU and GPU versions of \pinocchio\ in a full production run scenario as described in Section~\ref{Production_run_results}.
-Figure~\ref{HMF_comparison} presents the results.
+Figure~\ref{HMF_plot} presents the results.

 The agreement between the two implementations is remarkably good, with relative differences well below the 1\% level across the entire mass range.
 This confirms the numerical consistency of the GPU porting in terms of its impact on \pinocchio\ scientific final output.
 At the high-mass end, slightly larger fluctuations are observed, which are expected due to the inherently lower number statistics in that regime.
 These deviations do not indicate a systematic bias and are fully consistent with stochastic sampling noise.
 The overall agreement reinforces the reliability of the GPU-native implementation not only at the interpolation level, but also in preserving the physical accuracy of the full pipeline when applied to large-scale cosmological workflows.